pdxrconf/pdxrconf.github.io/content/faq/index.md

 ## When will it be?

-June 4-5, 2021
+September 17, 2022

 ## Where will it be?

-We're holding the 2021 conference virtually.
+We're holding the 2022 conference virtually.

 See the <a href="/venue"> Venue</a> page for more information as the conference approaches.